FilmNorth

 Providing Financial Support: Fellowships and fiscal sponsorship allow artists to make their project a reality.
 Over 50 fiscally sponsored projects, which includes consultation on new work, and four McKnight Media Artist Fellowships.

-Expanding Audiences: New work is screened at CinemaLounge at Bryant Lake Bowl in Minneapolis and Independent Spirit Award screenings at the Walker Art Center.
-Visual art, photography, and multi-media installations are exhibited in the Marsden/Gustafson Gallery at FilmNorth.
-Over 2,000 audience members, 40 screenings per year, and four exhibitions.
+Expanding Audiences: New work is screened at CinemaLounge in the Bill Pohlad Cinema at FilmNorth and Independent Spirit Award screenings at the Walker Art Center.
+Over 2,000 audience members at 40 screenings per year.

 Changing Lives: FilmNorth gives new, emerging, and established filmmakers a foundation to reach their dreams through low-cost access to editing suites, classrooms, meeting space and filmmaking equipment.